Breakfast television: United Kingdom

-Breakfast television appeared on Channel 4 in April 1989 when it launched The Channel 4 Daily, which was conceived as a "newspaper" with a collection of various short-form segments.
-In 1992, after failing to attract an audience, Channel 4 replaced it with The Big Breakfast — a more informal morning show with a focus on entertainment and comedy, presented from studios constructed in an actual house.
+Breakfast television appeared on Channel 4 in April 1989 when it launched The Channel Four Daily, which was conceived as a television "newspaper" with a collection of various short-form news and thematic segments.
+In 1992, after failing to attract an audience, Channel 4 replaced it with The Big Breakfast — a informal, morning zoo-like show presented from studios constructed in an actual house.
 The new format proved to be much more successful.
 1989 also saw BBC2 launch a breakfast service: its news-based offering was launched to allow the BBC to provide a daily report on events at Westminster and was supplemented by teletext news pages from Ceefax and a 15-minute simulcast of BBC Breakfast News.

 In 2010, ITV plc, which by then owned 75% of GMTV, gained full control of the station after it acquired the remaining 25% stake held by The Walt Disney Company.
 In September 2010, the full legal name of the licensing company was changed from "GMTV Limited" to "ITV Breakfast Limited", with GMTV closing on 3 September and Daybreak and Lorraine launching on 6 September 2010.
 ITV had big difficulties with the slot as well; Daybreak was eventually cancelled in 2014 due to low ratings, and was replaced by Good Morning Britain on 28 April 2014.
 The series continues to trail BBC Breakfast consistently, and has marketed with the traditional Today format mixed with political debates.
 One of the co-hosts was Piers Morgan, until his departure in 2021, and the programme used his notoriety as a marketing point, to middling success.
+In 2026, production of Good Morning Britain was transferred from ITV Breakfast Limited to ITN, and was integrated with ITV News.

 The regional variations of BBC One and ITV1, the only terrestrial networks that provide localized news bulletins, do not air local breakfast television programmes, though abbreviated regional news opt-outs are provided each half-hour during BBC Breakfast and Good Morning Britain.
 Outside of these short bulletins, local breakfast programmes in the vein of those broadcast in North America were largely nonexistent in the UK for most of the history of British television.
 From 2007 to 2009, now-defunct local channel Channel M, which served Greater Manchester, broadcast a three-hour breakfast programme called Channel M Breakfast; it was cancelled in May 2009, amid significant local programming and staffing cutbacks at the station.
 Several local television channels launched during the 2010s as part of then-culture secretary Jeremy Hunt's Local Digital Television Programme, particularly those owned by Local TV Limited, broadcast two hours of local news at breakfast as part of their news and public affairs programming remits.